ethereum/devp2p/discv5/discv5-theory.md

 has exhausted other candidates and chooses to retry according to local policy.
 If a queried registrar is unreachable, times out, or returns a malformed response, the discoverer treats that query as failed and continues with another candidate.
-Repeated failures may cause the registrar to be temporarily excluded from TopDisc operations.
+Repeated failures may cause the registrar to be temporarily excluded from operations.

 Lookup responses may also include auxiliary ENRs.
 These ENRs are not lookup results; they are auxiliary routing information used to improve the discoverer's search table `B(s)`.
 The recommended